How ConsumerAffairs uses cookies

 Online and phone

 Unlike many long-distance movers that subcontract to third-party truckers, Roadway Moving uses its own in-house crews and branded fleet.
-You deal with the same company and standards across state lines.
-This helps reduce handoff risks where inventory is lost or damaged during transfers between companies.
+You’ll deal with the same company and standards across state lines.
+This can help reduce handoff risks where inventory is lost or damaged during transfers between companies.

-Many customers appreciated the accurate quotes and good communication.
-Moving crews are often described as quick, careful and helpful.
+Many Roadway Moving customers have reported accurate quotes and good communication.
+They often described moving crews as quick, careful and helpful.

 Pros